WRT-Dawidolowid/HackerTool/README.md

 # HackerTool
-HackerTool is a powerful program writed in Batch and PowerShell for things like
+HackerTool is a powerful program writed in Batch and PowerShell with Easy GUI for things like
 - Geolocation
 - Ping
 - Proxy Check